 - Face-to-face and virtual meetings.

 - Events, dialogues, roadshows and engagements.

 - Marketing activities and outreach programmes.

 - Social media platforms (such as YouTube, Facebook, Instagram and Twitter).

-- Company's website.
+- · Company's website.

 - · Feedback management system.

 - Customer appreciation programmes.

-- Introduced high-quality and innovative products and solutions. - Ensured supply reliability and security of oil and gas products. - Rolled out the PETRONAS Dynamic Diesel Euro 5 with Pro-Drive that contains less sulphur at more than 1,000 PETRONAS stations nationwide. - Expanded Setel® ecosystem, enabling seamless service delivery across key lines of our business and providing added convenience to our customers. - Increased usage of environmentally friendly products and packaging such as sustainable fabrics for PETRONAS merchandise through PRYSM products. - Issuance of biodegradable and compostable bags at PETRONAS stations. - Continued collaboration with Alam Flora for drivethrough recycling initiatives at selected PETRONAS stations and collected 8.72 tonnes of recyclable items. - Mobilised ROVR (mobile refuelling service) to provide critical refuelling services in areas affected by flood in Malaysia.
+- Introduced high-quality and innovative products and solutions. - Ensured supply reliability and security of oil and gas products. - Rolled out the PETRONAS Dynamic Diesel Euro 5 with Pro-Drive that contains less sulphur at more than 1,000 PETRONAS stations nationwide. - Expanded Setel® ecosystem, enabling seamless service delivery across key lines of our business and providing added convenience to our customers. - Increased usage of environmentally friendly products and packaging such as sustainable fabrics for PETRONAS merchandise through PRYSM products. - Issuance of biodegradable and compostable bags at - Continued collaboration with Alam Flora for drivethrough recycling initiatives at selected PETRONAS stations and collected 8.72 tonnes of recyclable items. - critical refuelling services in areas affected by flood in Malaysia.